 Clearly, buyers would appreciate seeing other QX55 features carried over, such as the coupe-like crossover’s noise-reducing laminated glass and new Active Noise Cancellation system.

 Getting back to the powertrain, Infiniti isn’t saying whether there’ll be any enhancements to the 3.5-liter V-6’s output.
 It currently delivers 295 horsepower and 270 pound-feet of torque.
-Considering the size of the QX60 and the class it competes in — with competitors like the Audi Q7, BMW X5 and Mercedes-Benz GLE — a bump up in the numbers would clearly be welcome.
+A bump in the numbers would be welcome, considering the size of the QX60 and the class it competes in — with competitors like the Audi Q7, BMW X5 and Mercedes-Benz GLE.

 A hybrid could be in the works, too